 - 1820 – Hickory

 If you’re thinking about installing hardwood floors in your home, you should take note of different Janka rankings.
 However, a Janka ranking should not be the be-all-end-all factor in your flooring decision.
 Even low-ranking planks, like American cherry and walnut work well in many Southport homes.

 If you have a busy family, which results in a lot of large amount of hustle and bustle, then you should be more concerned about Janka rankings.
 The more foot-traffic a floor experiences, the more prone it is to scratching.
 If your household has four-legged friends, then you should also be cautious when picking a hardwood species.
 The experts at Floor Coverings International Shallotte can help you determine what type of hardwood is right for your home.
 We can also help take steps to protect your new floors, like installing an area rug.

 From American cherry to hickory, the key to keeping your floors stunning is regular maintenance and a good refinish every 10-15 years.
 Without proper care, even high-ranking species like Brazilian cherry can become scuffed and tarnished.
 We know that you have what it takes to keep any floor looking beautiful.

 Start in Southport Today!

 Do you know what species of hardwood will work best in your home?
 Schedule a free, in-home design consultation with one of our expert Design Associates, to get help finding the perfect floor for your home.
-We proudly serve the greater Shallotte, Ocean Isle Beach & Southport NC area.
+We proudly serve the greater Shallotte, Ocean Isle Beach, Southport & St. James area.